Disneyland Rider Switch Hack (2024 Update)

 This post contains affiliate links.

-Rider Switch is a little known perk at the Disneyland Resort (and other Disney parks) that allow those with small children or adults in need of supervision the chance to ride a particular attraction without having to wait in line twice.
+Rider Switch is a little known hack at the Disneyland Resort (and other Disney parks) that allow those with small children or adults in need of supervision the chance to ride a particular attraction without having to wait in line twice.
 (Updated January 23rd, 2024.)

 This service is also referred to as baby switch, child swap, and parent swap as it’s mostly used by parents with small children who are unable to ride an attraction due to the height requirement or if they simply don’t want to.